alyssum07/Web-Scrapping/README.md

 # Web-Scrapping
 Web Scrapping using python libraries - Requests and BeautifulSoup

+# Getting Started
+Install our tools (preferably in a new virtualenv):

+pip install beautifulsoup4
+pip install requests

 # What is in Nseindia folder
 Saving the live data of nse india option chains in csv files.
 Calculating the strike price for five maximum OI, volume, change in OI for both Calls and Puts.